ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 end
 ```

 This is the simplest loop syntax.
-As long as @cond@ is true
+As long as `cond` is true
 the body is executed.
-The @do@ can be omitted.
+The `do` can be omitted.

 ```TODO-lang
 until io_ready?(id) do